ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

    ![pictures](pictures/quantity_myproducts.png)

    1.3.
-Depending on how your Client Center is configured, users may be able to add products linked to their customer's **default distribution channel**.
+Depending on how a Client Center is configured, users may add products linked to their customer's **default distribution channel**.

       The process to add them is identical to the **My Products** tab.